Happy Mardi Gras!

 - Heat the remaining 2 tablespoons of oil in the pan over medium-high heat.

-- Add the onion, bell pepper, and celery.
-Saute until soft, about 5 minutes.
+- Add the onion, bell pepper, celery, jalapeño and garlic.
+Sauté until soft, about 5 minutes.

-- Add the garlic and jalapeno, and cook for 1 minute.
+- Add the tomato paste, vinegar and hot sauce and stir to combine, about 1 minute.

-- Stir in the tomatoes, rice stock, and a pinch of salt.
+- Stir in the tomatoes, reserved tomato liquid, stock, bay leaves, and then rice.

 - Cover and cook in the oven until the rice is nice and tender, about 45 minutes.

-- Spoon into warmed bowls and serve at once.
+- Stir with wooden spoon and then plate into warmed bowls and serve at once.